-The ever-growing concerns of security of web data make it harder to build a trustworthy relationship with an end-user.
+The ever-growing concerns of security of data make it harder to build a trustworthy relationship with an end-user.

 While businesses have invented a series of ways of building a reliable online presentation (like sharing user reviews, allows people to rate products/services, speak up on forums, etc.), there is still a lot to be done in the field.
-In 2018, web designers are expected to come up with new ways of making their online projects look more reliable in the eyes of the web community.
-Design you trust is a web design trend which is going to become increasingly important in 2018.
+In 2018, web designers are expected to come up with new ways of making their online projects look more reliable in the eyes of the community.
+Design you trust is a trend which is going to become increasingly important in 2018.

 These were the 10 suggested web design trends that we think will become more popular than others in 2018.
-While the year 2017 is now in the history books, we are grateful to it for all changes that it has brought to our understanding of web design and development.
+While the year 2017 is now in the history books, we are grateful to it for all changes that it has brought to our understanding of website development.
 Now, it’s time to move on.
 We are anticipating the next year to impress us with something new and unexpected.